KanChiMoe/aws-docs/docs/security.md

 When an IAM user gets a role, it loses it's previous permissions and only has the ones of the role.

-!!! danger "Review this"
-    The training says "when an identity assumes a role..." but it doesn't actually say what an identity is.
-I'm assuming an IAM user.

 # Organizations

 Manage all of the above but over several AWS accounts, billing, etc.